mcampi111/SpiN/README.md

 # SpiN
-Repository with data and code of the paper **"Standardised Hearing Loss Risk Profiles with State-Space Models"** available at..
+Repository with data and code of the paper **"Standardised Hearing Loss Risk Profiles with State-Space Models"** available at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5085963

 ## **Abstract**